Study details environmental impacts of early Chaco residents

 “This is a very arid area,” he said.
 “In arid woodlands, the trees are essential for holding the soil in place.
 When the puebloan inhabitants removed those woodlands, the result was eventually severe erosion and the deterioration of croplands.”

-Paul Reed, a preservation archaeologist with Southwest Archaeology, was not involved in the study and said the new research confirms what he has believed for years — that Chaco and some of its surrounding sites were residential and ritual centers.
+Paul Reed, a preservation archaeologist with Archaeology Southwest, was not involved in the study and said the new research confirms what he has believed for years — that Chaco and some of its surrounding sites were residential and ritual centers.
 He estimates that Chaco had thousands of full-time residents.

 Another Chaco scholar, Gwinn Vivian, came to the same conclusion while studying Chaco’s agricultural capacity decades ago.

-Note: This story has been corrected to show the organization name is Archaeology Southwest, not Southwest Archaeology.